 Christmas Card Database Tutorial

-- Open the Christmas Card spreadsheet.
+- Open the Christmas Card spreadsheet and make a copy for your own use.
 It contains all the fields that I use for my Christmas cards.

 - Once you have entered all your data, save the file.

 - In Word, choose Tools, Letters & Mailings, Mail Merge Wizard

 - The wizard is on the right-hand column.
 Choose Labels for document type and click Next

 - Choose Change Document Layout and then click on Label Options.

 - Choose the labels you plan to print to (the number should be on the box) and click OK